Why Use a Humidifier & How to Clean a Humidifier

 So after using our humidifier and realizing it was near impossible to keep it clean, I jumped into research and started hunting for the EASIEST to clean humidifier.
 While everyone has their own opinion, I finally settled on three and gave them a test in our own home.

-TaoTronics Humidifier: (Best humidifier 2021 for Kids & Baby Nursery)
+CarePod Humidifier (Best humidifier 2023 for Kids & Baby Nursery or anywhere)

 • Super Quiet: There’s no gurgling, button beeps or noisy fan with this one.